-Followup laboratory-scale testwork based at Outotec has indicated that concentrates with a grade of 28% nickel at 80% sulphide nickel recovery could be produced from the same composite samples used in the minipilot operation.
-These improvements were realised by introducing a new combination of flotation variables, most significantly a new reagent regime, along with slight changes to the flowsheet.
-A typical primary grind of P80 50μm was used.
+Follow-up laboratory-scale testwork based at Outotec has indicated that concentrates with an increased grade of 28% nickel at 80% sulphide nickel recovery could be produced from the same composite samples used in the minipilot operation.
+This grade was realised by introducing a new combination of flotation variables, most significantly a new reagent regime, along with slight changes to the flowsheet and, typically, a primary grind of P80 50μm.